Carolina Reaper vs Chocolate Bhutlah: Record Heat or Dark Flavor?

 Gloves, ventilation, and a separate cutting board are not drama with either pepper.
 They are the difference between controlled heat and capsaicin on your fingers, towel, and sink handle.

-Powder And Ferment Lanes
+Powder And Ferment Roles

 Powder is where Bhutlah earns attention.
 A tiny amount can darken chili, dry rub, or cocoa-spice blends without making the flavor taste like generic red heat.

-Fermentation gives Reaper the cleaner lane.
+Fermentation gives Reaper the cleaner role.
 Its fruit note holds up well with carrot, garlic, vinegar, and tropical fruit, while Bhutlah works better when the mash includes roasted tomato, smoked salt, molasses, or another ingredient that can carry its darker edge.

 Seed And Label Risk